adamtow/autocuts-admin/docs/index.md

 7. Set an expiration time for the Autocut or set it to never expire.
 If Autocuts runs across an expired Autocut, it will delete the Autocut and not run its shortcut.
 8. For Autocuts that do not expire and if you have [LimitKit](#limitkit) support enabled, you can set the run cadence for your shortcut.
 While Autocuts will run continuously, you may not want your shortcut to run every time.
 With LimitKit, you can have your shortcut wait at least X number of seconds, minutes, hours, days, weeks, months, or even years, before it can run again. ![Decide whether the AutoCut expires and its LimitKit run interval (optional)](https://adamtow.github.io/autocuts-admin/images/new-autocut-3.png)
 9. Select an action that will occur when the Autocut successfully runs.
 You can disable the Autocut, reset it, delete it, or do nothing.
-10. Choose whether this Autocut will only run on the iOS device you're currently using, or whether it will run on any iOS device that has the Autocut.
+10. Choose whether this Autocut will only run on the iOS device you're currently using, or whether it will run on any iOS device that can also access the Autocut.
 You can also specify a custom device name here.
-Autocuts with a device name restriction will not run on those devices that do not have the name defined in the Autocut.
+Autocuts with a device name restriction will not run on those devices whose name is not the one defined in the Autocut.
 11. Name your Autocut.
 If you leave the name blank, the shortcut name will be displayed in Autocuts' interface. ![Choose what happens after the shortcut runs successfully and restrict the shortcut to run on certain devices](https://adamtow.github.io/autocuts-admin/images/new-autocut-4.png)
-12. Select a destination for your Autocut.
-You can send Autocuts to remote iOS devices and other users by taking advantage of [Destinations Services](#destinations).
+12. If you have multiple Autocut Destinations defined, select a destination from the displayed menu.
+[Destinations Services](#destinations) can allow you to create Autocuts that run shortcuts on remote iOS devices.
 13. The Autocut will now be completed, and you will be taken to the Autocuts listing page.
 Tap on the Autocut to view the details that you just entered.

 ![Choose which destination to create the Autocut in](https://adamtow.github.io/autocuts-admin/images/new-autocut-5.png)